Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 Another case of an object that shall be used here is a 2D image.
 The image can essentially be viewed as a collection of points, propagating every one of these points through the system and integral the result will then yield the image as if shot through the lens.
 However, an image will introduce more variables than a single point, and they must be defined to convert the image into a grid of points.

 Assuming the image is a single image in typical 8 bit RGB format (that is, without channels for z-depth etc.).
-Then the z distance of all the points will be the same, it is only the x and y position that will vary.
+Then the $z$ distance of all the points will be the same, it is only the $x$ and $y$ position that will vary.
 Due to the image itself being a discrete sample of colors (as pixels), the pixel density (i.e., resolution) difference between the image and the imager may introduce mosaic pattern.

+While an adaptive sampling may be implemented to cover the minimum amount needed to create a smooth image, it may cause burden on the hardware and may not be deemed as controllable as some users want, a manual definition is thus more ideal.
+The image thus has 2 set of parameters:

+- **Dimension**

+  The physical size of the image in the object space, like `300mm x 200mm`.

+- **Sample per millimeter**.

+  As the name indicates, how many samples to have per millimeter, denoted as $s$.
+Note this is a scalar parameter, and for an image area in $1mm^2$, the actual samples will be $s^2$.

+In practice, the dimension will be timed with a sample per millimeter to get the sample count on each axis.
+The image will then be resized to that size, then each pixel on the resized image will be treated as a sample.
+This also allows the space sample algorithm to be converted into image resolution resampling algorithm

 <br />